webiny/commodo/packages/fields/README.md

 ## Reference

 #### `withFields(fields : { [string] : FieldFactory }): WithFieldsFunction`
-Creates a new function, whose instances contain defined fields and are decorated with `populate` and `validate` methods.
+Creates a new function, whose instances contain defined fields and are decorated with a couple of useful methods.

 ### `WithFieldsFunction`